TWM Blog

 About cookies and consent

-This website uses cookies and similar technologies to ensure its proper functioning and, with your consent, to measure usage, improve performance, and provide personalized content or advertisements.
+This website uses cookies and similar technologies to ensure its proper functioning and, with your consent, to support functionality, measure usage, improve performance, and provide advertising, attribution, or personalized content.
 The legal basis for the use of necessary cookies is the legitimate interest of the data controller (Art.
 6(1)(f) GDPR), while functional, statistical, and marketing cookies are used only upon your explicit consent (Art.
 6(1)(a) GDPR).

 Cookies are small text files stored on your device to make the website work efficiently and improve your experience.
-Some cookies are placed directly by us, while others come from third-party services integrated into our pages.
+Some cookies are placed directly by us, while others may be set by third-party services integrated into our pages.

 Cookie categories

-• Necessary cookies: enable core site functionality such as navigation, language selection, and access to secure areas.
+• Necessary cookies: enable core site functionality such as consent storage, navigation context, language selection, authentication, and access to secure areas.
 These cannot be disabled.

-• Functional cookies: allow the website to remember your preferences and settings for a better user experience.
+• Functional cookies: allow the website to remember settings and support integrations such as embedded or third-party services.

-• Statistical cookies: collect anonymous data on site usage to help us understand and improve performance.
+• Statistical cookies: collect usage and performance data to help understand and improve the site.

 Storage and consent management

 Your cookie preferences are stored locally in a cookie named consent, valid for 12 months, and pseudonymously on our systems using a technical identifier (UserUUID), which does not allow direct identification of the user.
-You may change or withdraw your consent at any time via the cookie settings button visible at the bottom left of the site or through the link in this section.
+A technical cookie named site_mode may also be used to preserve the current navigation context across pages.
+You may change or withdraw your consent at any time via the cookie settings button visible at the bottom left of the site.

 Third-party cookies

-Some cookies are provided by third-party services (e.g., Google, Microsoft).
-These third parties act as independent controllers or processors under their own privacy policies.
+Some cookies are provided by third-party services such as Google, Microsoft, Meta, and TikTok.
+These third parties may act as independent controllers for the data collected through their own technologies and services.

 Your rights